boazbk/tcs/lec_03a_computing_every_function.md

 ### User-defined procedures

 One staple of almost any programming language is the ability to define and then execute _procedures_ or _subroutines_.
-(These are often  known as _functions_ in some programming languages, but we prefer the names _procedures_ to avoid confusion with the function that a program computes.)
+(These are often  known as _functions_ in some programming languages, but we prefer the name _procedures_ to avoid confusion with the function that a program computes.)
 The NAND-CIRC programming language does not have this mechanism built in.
 However, we can achieve the same effect using the time honored technique of  "copy and paste".